DavidFox998/hodge-k3-tensor-invariant/README.md

-# K3 Surface Tensor Invariant
+1  # K3 Surface Tensor Invariant
-Verification

 Verifies the Hodge Conjecture
 for CM K3 surfaces with